-We have just completed another successful mission trip to Batey Bombita in the city of Santa Cruz de Barahona, Dominican Republic.
-A big thank you to all our donors that helped deliver a ball and a lollipop to each child on the village.The kids were delighted!!!
+We have just completed another successful mission trip to Batey Bombita village, Santa Cruz de Barahona, Dominican Republic.
+A whole-hearted thank you to our sponsors who happily donated a ball and lollipop to each child in the village... the kids were delighted!

-We are hoping to start a new program this fall in the Guanacaste Province of beautiful Costa Rica with local children.
+Lastly, we are anticipating the start of another innovative program coming soon in the beautiful Costa Rica with its precious local children.
 Stay tuned!!!

 The children of Batey Bombita, Dominican Republic